Getting started

 npm run org2 -- agenda --help

-2) Start with your existing Org files
+2) Start with your existing Org files as compiler input

 You do not need to convert everything first.